rblalock/es6_titanium_classic/README.md

 This will show you any compile time errors that are occuring on Babel's side of things.

-There are a few other efforts to add ES6 support in the Titanium community, most notably: https://github.com/smclab/titaniumifier .
+There are a few other efforts to add ES6 support in the Titanium community, most notably [Titaniumifier](https://github.com/smclab/titaniumifier) in [Host-mode with Babel.js enabled](https://github.com/smclab/titaniumifier/wiki/Host-mode).
 This repo is just an attempt to do a basic Babel compile of Titanium classic code.

 ## Tweaking
 If you want to tweak the babel plugin, open `plugins/babel/1.0.0/hooks/babel.js`.
 In here you can tweak where the code is placed, add more babel options during compilations, etc.